-What do Operations Research Analysts Do?
+What Do Operations Research Analysts Do?

 5 Key Skills for Operations Research Analyst

 - Research analysis: Analyzing info is a key part of research.
 This skill draws on the same tools and methods as data analysis.
-You could use these methods when doing research in your industry.
+You could use these methods when doing research in your field.